ansys/pyansys-geometry/doc/source/index.rst

             Contribute
             ^^^^^^^^^^
-            This section explains how to contribute to the PyGeometry codebase or documentation.
+            Learn how to contribute to the PyGeometry codebase or documentation.

             +++
             .. button-link:: contributing.html